 Mr. Kobayashi’s practice concentrates in the areas of commercial and construction litigation, consultation in development and construction, commercial and construction document drafting and consultation, administrative law, governmental procurement and contracts, antitrust and public utilities representation.

-Mr. Kobayashi is a respected member of the business community.
-He has been a director of First Hawaiian Bank since 1974 to the current date.
-He also sat as a director of the P. N. P. Paribas U.S. Bank holding company, BancWest, that was until 2019 a substantial owner of the First Hawaiian Bank, and served on the BancWest Board from 1991 to 2015 and sat on its audit committee.
-BancWest no longer has any ownership in First Hawaiian Bank.
+Mr. Kobayashi has been a respected member of the business community.
+He was a director of First Hawaiian Bank since 1974 and retired from the bank board in 2021.
+He also sat as a director of the P. N. P. Paribas U.S. Bank holding company, BancWest that was until 2019 a substantial owner of the First Hawaiian Bank, and served on the BancWest Board from 1991 to 2015 and sat on its audit committee.
 Mr. Kobayashi sat from 2004 to 2015 on the Hawaii Holdings, Inc. (Hawaiian Air Lines) Board of directors and chaired its Governance and Nominations Committee, and sat on the Audit and Compensation Committees.
 He has in the past also sat on board of directors for the following publicly listed corporations: Western Air Lines from 1975 until its sale to Delta Air Lines in 1989 and on the board of Schuler Homes, Inc. from about 1992 until it merged with Western Pacific in 2001, Schuler Homes then merged into D.H.
 Horton, Inc. resulting in one of the largest homebuilders in the United States.
 He has in the past also served as a Director of Hawaiian Insurance and Guaranty, a Hawaii casualty insurance company, from 1975 through 1982, Director of Inter-Continental Medical Services from 1986 until its sale in 1996 and on the Advisory Board of GTE Hawaiian Telephone Company from 1997 until its merger with Verizon in 2001.

 Professional Law Activities:

 Licensed to practice in the State Courts of Hawaii and the Federal Courts.
 Member of the Hawaii Bar Association and Member of the American Bar Association, Member of the State of Hawaii’s Judicial Selection Commission (which Commission selects the short list from which all judicial appointments are made in the State of Hawaii) from 1985 through 1991.
 He was its chairperson from 1988 through 1989.
 Member of the American Trial Lawyers Association and the American Board of Trial Advocates, and a Fellow of the American College of Trial Lawyers.
-Member of the American Board of Trial Advocates.
 Past Member of the American Law Institute.
 Past member of the National Board of the American Judicature Society.
-Member of the American Arbitration Association.
 He has served as an arbitrator for the American Arbitration Association in construction and commercial arbitrations.